ibm-cloud-docs/direct-link/about.md

  * **IBM Colocation Services:** None.

- * **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to (2) diverse cross-connect routers (XCRs) as part of the product.
+ * **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to two (2) diverse cross-connect routers (XCRs) as part of the product.
 To establish redundant connectivity, customers must configure BGP on each Direct Link connection as they prefer.
 Examples include options such as these: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

  * **Local/Global Routing Options:** The Local Routing option is the default routing option.
-It provides access to datacenters within the same Market as the Direct Link PoP (denoted, for example, as DAL, AMS, or MEL).
-The Global Routing option is required as an add-on to connect your in-market IBM cloud resources to other IBM Cloud resources in datacenters outside the local market.
-It is used to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).
+It provides access to datacenters within the same market as the Direct Link PoP (denoted, for example, as DAL, AMS, or MEL).
+The Global Routing option is required as an add-on to connect your IBM cloud resources to other IBM Cloud resources in datacenters outside the local market.
+It provides a way to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).

 ## The IBM Cloud Direct Link Dedicated Hosting solution

-The IBM Cloud Direct Link Dedicated Hosting solution provides connectivity similar to IBM Cloud Direct Link Dedicated, but the connection point is adjacent to a {{site.data.keyword.BluSoftlayer_notm}} Data Center, which improves latency for higher performance use cases.
+The IBM Cloud Direct Link Dedicated Hosting solution provides connectivity similar to IBM Cloud Direct Link Dedicated, but the connection point is adjacent to a {{site.data.keyword.BluSoftlayer_notm}} data center, which improves latency for higher performance use cases.
 IBM Cloud offers a variety of customizable co-location services with this solution, with simple pricing.

 **Common Use Cases:** _Best for working with non-standard compute technologies, for dedicated storage requirements, or for leveraging existing IT investments._